-Block storage is also known as Block level storage, a technology used to store data files on Storage Area Network(SANs) or cloud based storage network.
-Block storage is a way to store data in which each and every storage volume or chunk acts as an individual hard drive that is used to configure by the storage administrator.
-In the block level storage model, data is saved to the storage media in fixed-sized chunks known as blocks.
+Block storage is also known as Block level storage, a technology used to store data files on Storage Area Network(SANs) or cloud-based storage networks.
+It is a way to store data in which each and every storage volume or chunk acts as an individual hard drive that is used to configure by the storage administrator.
+In the block-level storage model, data is saved to the storage media in fixed-sized chunks known as blocks.
 Each block of data is associated with a unique address, and this address is the only metadata stored to each block.

 What is Block Storage?

 It is a data storage type that stores large data in volumes, or blocks or chunks, which is like an individual hard disk drive (HDD).
 Blocks or chunks are used to store the data, software, code, and other files.
 Each storage chunk with data has its own file system and schedules different data types between the partitions.
 There are few common methods to organize the data in blocks and store the data on modern storage devices like File Level, Object Level and Block Level.
 Block Level Storage also refers to specifically saving the data in volumes called blocks.
 It is used when a raw volume of data storage is used to present to a server, from storage attached network (SAN), and each and every volume of data in the block can perform as an individual hard drive or storage repository.

 - Performance Level: It is very fast storage and is one of the most frequently used by applications required for rapid input-output operations per second (IOPS), such as database servers (DB Server).
 The low latency or rapid IO data access is one of the important reasons that block storage is very popular.

 - Flexible: Data volumes are very flexible, and the volume of data can be extended easily with no time as your business grow, and the new block of volume can be easily added when required or needed.